-Under the Articles of Association of Uxbridge High School Academy Trust, the Academy Trust shall have no less than three trustees, comprised of:
+The Articles of Association state that the academy trust shall have no less than three trustees, comprised of:

 - up to nine trustees appointed by members; - the Principal; - a minimum of two parent trustees elected by the parents of registered students at the school, or appointed by the board of trustees if the number of parents standing is less than the number of vacancies. - any co-opted trustee appointed by the board of trustees, including employees provided that the number of co-opted employee trustees does not exceed one third of the total number of trustees including the Principal.